M&T Bank Stadium: College football

+The first college football game played at the stadium was a 15–13 homecoming victory for Morgan State over Delaware State on October 24, 1998.
 In 2000, the stadium hosted the Army–Navy Game for the first time and has subsequently hosted the rivalry game in 2007, 2014, and 2016.

 In 2005, the stadium was the site of the first rematch in the Maryland–Navy series known as the "Crab Bowl Classic" in 40 years.
 The two teams played again at M&T Bank Stadium on September 6, 2010 and Maryland won 17–14.

 On October 28, 2006, the stadium held a contest between Notre Dame and Navy in which Notre Dame won 38–14.
 In 2014, the stadium played host to Ohio State–Navy; Ohio State won 34–17.

 In 2013, the annual rivalry between Maryland and West Virginia was held at the stadium.

 On October 24, 2015, the stadium hosted a Big Ten match-up between Maryland and Penn State in which Penn State won 31–30.

-In 2022, Notre Dame and Navy are set to play once again at the stadium.
+In 2022, Notre Dame and Navy faced off at the stadium once again, with the Fighting Irish winning 35–32.

 High school football

 The Maryland Public Secondary Schools Athletic Association (MPSSAA) held the four state football championships for Maryland's public high schools at M&T Bank Stadium until 2016.
 Two Baltimore high school football rivalry games have been held at the stadium in November.
 Baltimore City College used to play Baltimore Polytechnic Institute every November, in one of the oldest high school football rivalries in the United States.
 Every Thanksgiving, Loyola Blakefield and Calvert Hall College also square off in what has now been called for many years as the Turkey Bowl, usually reaching up to 13,000 people in the audience.

 Both games were once played back-to-back on Thanksgiving Day at Memorial Stadium.
-However, when City College and Polytechnic joined the MPSSAA before 1994 season, the game was forced to be played in early November, due to MPSSAA rules and playoff schedule.
+When City College and Polytechnic joined the MPSSAA before 1994 season, the game was forced to be played in early November, due to MPSSAA rules and playoff schedule.

 Soccer

-On July 24, 2009, English Premier League club Chelsea F.C. won 2–1 against Italian Serie A team A.C.
-Milan in the first World Football Challenge at M&T Bank Stadium in front of a crowd of 71,203.
+On July 24, 2009, English Premier League club Chelsea won 2–1 against Italian Serie A team AC Milan in the first World Football Challenge at M&T Bank Stadium in front of a crowd of 71,203.
 On July 28, 2012 the stadium hosted a match between Premier League teams Liverpool and Tottenham Hotspur before 42,723 fans.

 The stadium was a venue for the 2013 CONCACAF Gold Cup, drawing a crowd of 70,450 to watch a quarter finals doubleheader between the United States v.
 El Salvador, and Honduras v.
 Costa Rica.
 The 2015 CONCACAF Gold Cup had two quarterfinals games at the stadium: United States v.
 Cuba and Haiti v.
 Jamaica, played in front of 37,994 spectators.